pjstadig/tim-clojure-1.0-snapshot/README.markdown

  *    the terms of this license.
  *   You must not remove this notice, or any other, from this software.

-Modifications to the Clojure code are copyright Paul Stadig, and released under the same license as Clojure.
+Modifications are copyright Paul Stadig, and released under the same license.